 One of the biggest differences between amalgam fillings and composite fillings is the bond that they have with the tooth.
 Amalgam does not bond to the tooth.
 Because there is no bond, that means that it does not add any additional strength to a tooth that decay has already weakened.
 After the removal of a cavity, in order for a silver filling to fit properly, we must remove healthy tooth structure.
 Because of the placement of amalgam within the tooth, and its tendency to expand and contract with changes in temperature, fractures, and cracks are extremely common.

 Composite fillings are the restorative option of choice in our office.
 We choose to use composite, white fillings instead of silver because we believe it is a better option for all of our patients.
 In addition to white fillings being aesthetically pleasing, composite fillings also bond directly to the surface of the tooth.
 Because of this bond, it means added strength with better margins.
 Ultimately, the removal of less tooth structure also means a flawless appearance.
 Also, a direct bond to the tooth means that only the decay must be removed before the placement of the filling.
 So, this ensures that the bulk of the healthy tooth structure stays intact.
 In addition, composite material does not react to temperature changes within the mouth, unlike amalgam.
 Ultimately, this means it will not expand and contract leading to fractures and cracks.
-When done correctly, composite fillings can easily outlast amalgam fillings.
+When done correctly by one of our dentists in Lincoln, NE, composite fillings can easily outlast amalgam fillings.

 The information on this page was written by Dr. Christine Bergman.